Cytnx-dev/Cytnx/docs/source/adv_install.rst

 Build/Install Cytnx from source
 *********************************
-For advanced user who wish to build cytnx from source, we provide cmake install.
+For advanced user who wish to build Cytnx from source, we provide cmake install.

-Depedencies
+Dependencies
 -------------------
 Cytnx requires the following minimum dependencies: